IceHe/lib/mac/initialize.md

     -   [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb): Provide keyboard shortcuts for navigation and control in the spirit of Vim
     -   [Elasticsearch Head](https://chrome.google.com/webstore/detail/elasticsearch-head/ffmkiejjmecolpfloofpjologoblkegm): Containing the excellent ElasticSearch Head application
     -   _[Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo): The most popular userscript manager.
 It's used to run so called userscripts._
-1. Sync settings of `Proxy SwitchyOmega` via the configuration file from another device
+1. Synchronize the settings of the plugin `Proxy SwitchyOmega` via the configuration file from another device

 #### Sogou Input